 Despite the high level of accuracy we could achieve with it, there are some major disadvantages to this approach.
 Firstly, we must have a labeled dataset to do any sort of supervised learning, and obtaining the data (and anointing labels) might turn out quite a costly and time-consuming process.
 Also, by applying this kind of training, we’re giving the machine no chance of ever beating the human player; we’re essentially just teaching it how to emulate them.

-In RL, however, there are no such limits.
+In Reinforcement Learning, however, there are no such limits.

 We start off the same way i.e by running the input frames through our algorithm and let it come up with random actions.
 We do not have target labels for each situation here so we don’t point out to the agent when it’s supposed to press up and when down.
 We enable it to explore the environment on its own.